Choosing a gearbox conversion for your 180SX, S13, S14, or S15

 Our research and development has produced a conversion kit that places the shifter in the standard Nissan Silvia shifter hole with the 300zx/Z32/VG30 gearbox whilst having the input shaft inserted and spigot supported, and with the clutch splines engaged better than the rest.

-In summary, the 300zx/Z32/VG30 is the best choice for a Nissan Silvia gearbox conversion when used with the ALPHA OMEGA kit based on:
+In summary, the 300zx/Z32/VG30 is the ideal choice for a Nissan Silvia gearbox conversion when used with the ALPHA OMEGA kit based on:

 - Value for money